 Here, we are going to show you how to use TunesKit to fix the app crashing issue.

-Step 3: The final step is to download a firmware package by click Download on the next interface.
-After the firmware is complete, click the Repair button to fix the iPad Safari keeps crashing error.
+The final step is to download a firmware package by click Download on the next interface.
+After the firmware is complete, click the Repair button to fix this iPad Safari error.

 Way 6: Disable Safari Suggestions

 Turning off the Safari Suggestions is also feasible.
 If you want to take this measure, just go to Settings > Safari > Safari Suggestions.
 Turn off the toggle beside the options to turn it grey.
 After completion, this should fix the iPad Safari keeps crashing issue.

 Way 8: Disable Syncing Between iCloud and Safari